overworded/Roblox-Ally-Bot/README.md

 - Open 'index.js' in your editor of choice (notepad works) and fill in the config section.
 - Run 'index.js' and watch the magic happen.

-> sorry for the bad documentation, this is only really meant for people who know how to use it.
+> Sorry for the bad documentation, this is only meant for people who know how to use it.

 # Showcase
 ![Console outputs of the bot running.](https://github.com/overworded/Roblox-Ally-Bot/assets/75399033/82830453-ca34-4b95-bd22-3d94315b132f)